 Helldivers 2 is made on Autodesk Stingray, an engine that was discontinued six years ago

 In January 2018, Autodesk stopped supporting the Autodesk Stingray engine, formerly known as Bitsquid.
-However, the instrument continues to live.
+However, the tool lives on.
 Developer Andy Touch noticed that it was used by the authors of the popular shooter Helldivers 2.

 Helldivers 2

 Whether the problems of Helldivers 2 are related to the use of an outdated engine is difficult to say for sure.
-The game is currently suffering from high server load, unstable connection, matchmaking failures and other problems.
-Recently, the CEO of Arrowhead studio Johan Pilestedt even advised gamers not to rush with the purchase.
+The game is currently suffering from high server load, unstable connections, matchmaking failures and other problems.
+Recently, the CEO of Arrowhead studio, Johan Pilestedt, even advised gamers not to rush into buying.

-Helldivers 2 updates the record for the peak online on Steam daily.
+Helldivers 2 updates the record for peak online on Steam daily.
 She set the last record on the morning of February 21st.
-According to SteamDB, there were 457,649 people in the game at the same time.
+According to SteamDB, 457,649 people were in the game at the same time.

-A lot of games were created on the Autodesk Stingray engine at the time.
+Many games were created on the Autodesk Stingray engine at one time.
 For example, it was used in the development of Escape Dead Island, Hamilton's Great Adventure, Warhammer: End Times — Vermintide and Warhammer: Vermintide 2.

 A source: